orangepi-xunlong/u-boot-orangepi/test/py/README.md

   from there.
 Use of this feature will reduce wear on the board's flash, so may be preferable if available, and if cold boot testing of U-Boot is not required.
-If this feature is used, the `u-boot-test-reset` script should perform this download, since the board could conceivably be reset multiple times in a single test run.
+If this feature is used, the `u-boot-test-reset` script should peform this download, since the board could conceivably be reset multiple times in a single test run.

 It is up to the user to determine if those situations exist, and to code this